Addictive Behaviors across Diverse Populations: Innovations in Science and Practice

 Call for Papers

-The program for CPA 2019 will consist of keynote addresses, pre-conference workshops, symposium sessions, panel discussions, poster sessions, and numerous opportunities for networking during breaks, social hours, and meals.
-Details about the conference program will be posted in early 2019.
+The program for CPA 2019 will feature keynote addresses, pre-conference workshops, symposium sessions, panel discussions, poster sessions, and numerous opportunities for networking during breaks, social hours, and meals.

 Announcing our Keynote Speakers: